CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-CLI-Reference-Manual/C-commands.md

 ## netq config restart

 Restart the NetQ Agent or CLI daemons on a switch.
-This is used after making changes to the the NetQ Agent or CLI configurations.
+This is used after making changes to the NetQ Agent or CLI configurations.

 ### Syntax